Section 1. The name of this Credit Union is Greenwood Credit Union.

 Section 3.
-The main office of the credit union shall be at such place in the State of Rhode Island, as the Directors may provide with the approval of the Director of Business Regulation.
+The main office of the Credit Union shall be at such place in the State of Rhode Island, as the Directors may provide with the approval of the Director of the Department of Business Regulation.

 Section 1.
-The field of membership of this credit union is open to all persons, fraternal organizations, voluntary associations, partnerships and corporations.
+The field of membership of this Credit Union is open to all persons, fraternal organizations, voluntary associations, trusts, partnerships and corporations.

 Section 4.
-Once a person becomes a member, that person may remain a member until the person, fraternal organization, voluntary association, partnership or corporation chooses to withdraw in writing or is otherwise expelled in accordance with the bylaws of this credit union and the General Laws of the State of Rhode Island.
+Once a person becomes a member, that person may remain a member until the person, fraternal organization, voluntary association, trust, partnership or corporation chooses to withdraw in writing or is otherwise expelled in accordance with the Bylaws of this Credit Union and the General Laws of the State of Rhode Island.

 Section 1.
-The par value of each share shall be five (5) dollars.
+The par value of each share shall be five dollars ($5.00).

 Section 2.
-Shares may be transferred from one member to another only by such form as the President and Chief Executive Officer may prescribe.
+Shares may be transferred from one member to another only by such form as the President may prescribe.

 Section 4.
-No member may withdraw shares or deposits that are pledged as required security on loans without the written approval of the Credit Committee or loan officer, such approval being subject to the lending limits and lending policies set from time to time by the Board of Directors, General Laws of Rhode Island and applicable rules and regulations, except to the extent that such shares or deposits exceed the member's total primary and contingent liability to the credit union.
+No member may withdraw shares or deposits that are pledged as required security on loans without the written approval of a loan officer, such approval being subject to the lending limits and lending policies set from time to time by the Board of Directors, General Laws of Rhode Island and applicable rules and regulations, except to the extent that such shares or deposits exceed the member's total primary and contingent liability to the Credit Union.

 Section 5.
-No member may withdraw any shares below the amount of the member's primary or contingent liability to the credit union if delinquent as a borrower, or if borrowers for whom the member is co-maker, endorser, or guarantor are delinquent, without the written approval of the Credit Committee or loan officer, such approval being subject to the lending limits and lending policies set from time to time by the Board of Directors, the General Laws of Rhode Island and applicable rules and regulations.
+No member may withdraw any shares below the amount of the member's primary or contingent liability to the Credit Union if delinquent as a borrower, or if borrowers for whom the member is co-maker, endorser, or guarantor are delinquent, without the written approval of a loan officer, such approval being subject to the lending limits and lending policies set from time to time by the Board of Directors, the General Laws of Rhode Island and applicable rules and regulations.